 Similar conditions and needs are cited in the county's 2009 Agriculture Preservation Strategies Report.
 The report identifies a series of barriers that restrain a more robust agricultural sector.
 These range from the need for better marketing and promotion to less restrictive regulations and enhanced technical support.
-The report also identifies the high cost of farm land as a significant barrier.
+The report also identifies the high cost of farmland as a significant barrier.
 "Today," the report states, "most new farmers cannot afford to acquire good farmland.
 Existing farmers cannot acquire additional lands to enhance their operations and many feel economic pressure to sell their land and get out of farming."
-To reduce these barriers, the report specifically states the need to develop a purchase of development rights program and to include in any new major funding initiative the acquisition of development rights to protect farm resource lands in any new conservation funding initiative.
+To reduce these barriers, the report specifically states the need to develop a purchase of development rights program and to include an allocation of resources for acquiring development rights to protect farm resource lands in any new conservation funding initiative.

 Forest land managers have also cited population growth and the conversion of forest resource lands as potential barriers to sustaining a robust forest economy.
 In general, small forest properties located at lower elevations in closer proximity to urban centers are the most vulnerable.
 While these lands can be extremely productive, they are also located at the interface between urbanizing populations and middle and higher elevations where federal, state, and industrial forest lands are found.
 These conditions make the family forest resource lands more vulnerable to conversion.
-While the 2004 Conservation Areas Plan did not include a forest resource element per se, Clark County places high value on preserving these important resources and supports the specific strategy adopted in the County's 20-Year Comprehensive Land-Use Plan to "evaluate a variety of funding sources and their feasibility for acquisition of land and other programs to implement the policies within the Rural and Natural Resource Element and to comply with regional salmon recovery goals and objectives."
+Clark County places high value on preserving these important resources and supports the specific strategy adopted in the County's 20-Year Comprehensive Land-Use Plan to "evaluate a variety of funding sources and their feasibility for acquisition of land and other programs to implement the policies within the Environmental, Rural and Natural Resource Elements and to comply with regional salmon recovery goals and objectives."